metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 .. figure:: images/01-03-property-constraint.png
    :alt: Design alternatives in GME

-   *A property constraint in the META tool*
+   *A property constraint in the OpenMETA tool*

 The DESERT Tool uses scalable techniques to apply these constraints to very large design spaces to rapidly prune the choices to a manageable